-Despite the inability of the Marines to do anything about North Vietnamese infiltration, Westmoreland kept the Marines stationed at Khe Sanh.
-He believed the base and its grunts fulfilled important military objectives.
-Most importantly, COMUSMACV wanted the base occupied in the event President Johnson authorized a cross-border invasion of Laos to cut the Ho Chi Minh Trail.
-If Johnson gave the order to go into Laos, the United States would need Khe Sanh as a jumping-off point to the west.
+Despite the inability of the Marines to do anything about North Vietnamese infiltration, Westmoreland kept the Marines at Khe Sanh.
+The general believed the base and its troops fulfilled important military objectives.
+Most importantly, Westmoreland wanted the base occupied in the event President Johnson authorized a cross-border invasion of Laos to cut the Ho Chi Minh Trail.
+If Johnson gave the order to go into Laos, the United States would need Khe Sanh as a staging base.

-The hill fights were significant, not because the hills were taken, but because of how U.S. casualties influenced Westmoreland’s later decision to stay and reinforce Khe Sanh.
-After the death and wounding of so many G.I.’s in the defense of the base, it became politically difficult for Westmoreland to abandon Khe Sanh at a later date.
-Although the base was not crucial to the defense of South Vietnam, the Marine deaths made it symbolically important.
+The hill fights were significant, not because the hills were taken, but because of how U.S. losses influenced Westmoreland’s later decision to stay and reinforce Khe Sanh.
+Following the death and wounding of so many G.I.’s in the defence of the base, it became politically difficult for Westmoreland to abandon Khe Sanh at a later date.
+Although the base was not crucial to the defence of South Vietnam, the Marine deaths made it symbolically important.
 Khe Sanh had been invested with American blood.
 To withdraw from the base would have invited public criticism of Westmoreland’s conduct of the war, especially his willingness, during the hill fights, to throw away American lives in assaults against dug-in enemy soldiers on hilltops in the remote Central Highlands.
-One U.S. official summed up how the hill fights influenced Westmoreland’s later decision-making, “…for psychological and political reasons we wouldn’t want to pull back…what would the newspapers have written if we had given up Khesanh afterward.”
+One U.S. official summed up how the hill fights influenced Westmoreland’s later decision-making, “…for psychological and political reasons we wouldn’t want to pull back…what would the newspapers have written if we had given up Khe Sanh afterward.”

 In the wake of the hill fights, not everyone on the U.S. general staff in South Vietnam agreed with Westmoreland’s decision to hold on to Khe Sanh.
 One of those who questioned the necessity of defending Khe Sanh was Westmoreland’s long-time mentor, former U.S. Ambassador to South Vietnam, Maxwell Taylor.
-By late 1967, Taylor no longer had much influence in the Johnson administration on Vietnam policy.
-Nevertheless, he seriously questioned the stationing of U.S. troops in South Vietnam’s hinterland, especially at remote bases such as Khe Sanh.
-Years later he wrote in his autobiography,”…I thought he [Westmoreland] should be told that, in this phase of the conflict, remote terrain along the frontiers of South Vietnam meant nothing in itself insofar as Washington was concerned, that the President and his advisors looked with favor on the avoidance of combat close to the cross-border sanctuaries of the enemy where he had the advantage of short lines of communications, and that they [in the administration] saw no advantage in paying a high price to hold exposed outposts like Khe Sanh.”
+“I thought he [Westmoreland] should be told that, in this phase of the conflict, remote terrain along the frontiers of South Vietnam meant nothing in itself insofar as Washington was concerned, that the President and his advisors looked with favour on the avoidance of combat close to the cross-border sanctuaries of the enemy where he had the advantage of short lines of communications, and that they [in the administration] saw no advantage in paying a high price to hold exposed outposts like Khe Sanh.”

-The commander of U.S. Marines in I Corps, General Robert Cushman shared Taylor’s concerns, he wanted to abandon Khe Sanh and the other static defensive positions along the southern edge of the Demilitarized Zone (DMZ), including Con Thien and Gio Linh.
-Cushman did not consider those border bases necessary to the defense of South Vietnam.
-Furthermore, the bases sat too close to Communist strongholds in Laos and North Vietnam, which increased their vulnerability to enemy artillery, rockets, and mortar fire.
+General Robert Cushman, who commanded the Marines in I Corps, shared Taylor’s concerns.
+At the time, he wanted to abandon Khe Sanh and the other static defensive positions along the southern edge of the Demilitarized Zone (DMZ), including Con Thien and Gio Linh.
+Cushman did not consider the American border bases necessary to the defence of South Vietnam.
+He also thought the bases sat too close to Communist strongholds in Laos and North Vietnam, which increased their vulnerability to enemy artillery, rockets, and mortar fire.

-According to Cushman, the Marines strung out on bases south of the DMZ were nothing more than sitting ducks, waiting to be slaughtered by the Communists’ deadly accurate big guns and Russian-made rockets.
+According to Cushman, the Marines strung out on bases south of the DMZ were nothing more than sitting ducks, waiting to be slaughtered by the Communists’ deadly accurate artillery fire and Russian-made rockets.
 Cushman felt that the intense bombardment of Con Thien in late September 1967 proved his point.
 During the Con Thien battle, the North Vietnamese hid their heavy artillery in camouflaged and fortified emplacements in and around the DMZ, firing on Con Thien with near impunity.
-Cushman thought it insane to subject his troops to such fire.
+Cushman considered it insane to subject his troops to such fire.
 He also disputed the argument made at MACV headquarters in Saigon that the Marines at Con Thien had checked North Vietnamese infiltration across the DMZ.
-That argument was preposterous.
+That argument, he thought, was preposterous.
 The thousands of rounds raining down on Con Thien had driven the Marines underground.
-Once restricted to their bunkers, the Marines were unable to leave the base to engage the enemy.
+Once restricted to their bunkers, the Marines were unable to leave the base to halt enemy infiltration.